 (Berry) : Flavonoids, organic acids, sugars, vitamins (C + B Complex), quercitin, glycosides

-Traditional Use: Elder berries can be used as a preventative throughout cold and flu season when the risk of viral infection is higher or as a year round tonic to aid the immune system and promote healthy inflammation response.
-If being used for support during acute infection, use at the first sign of illness and use every few .
+When to Use: Elder berries can be used as a preventative throughout cold and flu season or as a year round tonic to aid the immune system and alleviate inflammation.
+The berries have also been shown to reduce the length and severity of the cold and flu.
+For this purpose they should be used at the first sign of flu and used often.
 Beyond the berries usefulness for immunity, they have also been traditionally used as an anti-inflammatory for rheumatism.
 The flower can be used as a tea for bronchitis or to help expel mucous.
 The flowers are also useful to aid the body during fever (see tea recipe below).

 Cautions: Elder is considered a safe herb.
 Although proper preparations of Sambucus nigra and Sambucus Ebulus are safe to consume there is some toxicity reported from the uncooked seeds of the Elder plant, especially the variety carrying the red berries (S. pubens, S. racemosa).
 For this reason, it is important to properly identify and prepare Elder berries before consuming.